geza3D/UMass-CTF-2024-Write-ups/readme.md

 Output: `nd_meKrusty_Krab_pizza_is_the_pizza_for_you_a`

-I was really pleased to see that I've gotten something that was actually readable.
+I was really pleased to see that I've gotten something that was readable.
 I didn't think I'd be able to make this far.

 ## Conclusion

 I really liked how these challenges were built up.
-I could cleary categorize them by levels of difficultly.
+I could clearly categorize them by levels of difficultly.
 Red40 was the beginner, Yellow6 was the intermediary, and Yellow5 was the expert level.
 It made it really smooth for people who never had experience with radio signals (including me) to get into this subject and actually learn new things.

 Speaking of learning new things.
-I thought radio waves were a topic I would never understand nor be able to get data out of but I was proven wrong.
+I thought radio waves were a topic I would never understand nor be able to get data out of, but I was proven wrong.
 This exercise made me put some research into the field, and it really raised my interest for it.
 I never even considered how this invisible world around us works, and now I have a much greater appreciation for it.

 ## Notes and extras

 <sup>1</sup>After I thought this through, I came to the realization that the two were the same length, because of a simple mathematical coincidence.
 Let's look at how long of a binary sequence would represent 31 8-bit unsigned integers?
 31\*8.
 Now, let's go the other way around.
 Let's say we have bit sequences with the length of 31.
 How many of them do we need to get a whole number of 8-bit unsigned integers out of them?
-Well, we need 8 bits to form one number, so we just need a multiple of 31 that is divisble by 8.
+Well, we need 8 bits to form one number, so we just need a multiple of 31 that is divisible by 8.
 Since, 31 is a prime, we can easily conclude that we need 31\*8 of them.
 The exact same value we have just gotten, starting from the other end.
-I thought I will explain this coincidence, because I thought it's really interesting.
+I thought I will explain this coincidence because I thought it was really interesting.